-‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, A True Story Basis?
+‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, Based On A True Story?

 This time Sarah wants to trap the crazed stalker.
 With the help of the police, they are hopeful that the obsessed man has bought a ticket to Sarah’s upcoming performance.
 And of course, he has.
 It’s a show that he wouldn’t miss for anything in the world.

-Stage Fright sounds just like the kind of movie to keep LMN viewers glued to their seats.
+Stage Fright sounds just like the kind of movie that will keep LMN viewers glued to their seats.
 The movie isn’t advertised as a true-story.
 However, one case was strikingly similar in one way.

 Check out this shot from my recent photo shoot with Heidi Alletzhauser Photography.
 Stick around to see them all 🙂 pic.twitter.com/P3yP1rWq5B